LukasFrankenQ/ELXtools/README.md

 * All code used can be found in `notebooks/battery_analysis.ipynb`.

 **Limitations**
-* While the choice of batteries is truly random, an analysis based on more results would be more reliable.
+* While the choice of batteries is random, an analysis based on more assets would be more reliable.
 * An alternative framing of the results could investigate if the battery's behaviour on the wholesale market is different depending on its activity on the balancing market.
-This could be tested using a Kolmogorov-Smirnov test, and is shown here for a small dataset of a few days but is visually less intuitive.
+This could be tested using a Kolmogorov-Smirnov test, and is shown here for a small dataset of a few days.
+Here, it was found to be insufficiently intuitive.

 ![Half hourly PN and BOA](imgs/PN_distribution.png)